bullet-train-co/bullet_train-core/README.md

 # Bullet Train Scope Validator

 Bullet Train Scope Validator provides a simple pattern for protecting `belongs_to` associations from malicious ID stuffing.
-It was created by [Andrew Culver](https://twitter.com/andrewculver).
+It was created by [Andrew Culver](https://twitter.com/andrewculver) and extracted from [Bullet Train](https://bullettrain.co).

 ## Illustrating the Problem